Veneration of Mary in the Catholic Church: Mary as protectress and intercessor

 The Virgin of Mercy protecting a group of nuns under her mantle.
 Sano di Pietro, 15th century.

 It was through Mary's intercession, through compassion for the hosts, at the marriage feast of Cana, that Jesus worked his first miracle.

 The Catechism of the Catholic Church states: "From the most ancient times the Blessed Virgin has been honored with the title of 'Mother of God,' to whose protection the faithful fly in all their dangers and needs."
 The Eastern Catholic Churches observe the feast of the Intercession of the Theotokos in October.

-Roman Catholic views of the Virgin Mary as refuge and advocate of sinners, protector from dangers and powerful intercessor with her Son, Jesus are expressed in prayers, artistic depictions, theology, and popular and devotional writings, as well as in the use of religious articles and images.
+Catholic views of the Virgin Mary as refuge and advocate of sinners, protector from dangers and powerful intercessor with her Son, Jesus are expressed in prayers, artistic depictions, theology, and popular and devotional writings, as well as in the use of religious articles and images.
 The earliest known prayer to Mary, the Sub tuum praesidium, ("Under your protection") dates from about the 3rd century, with more recent scholarship dating it from the 6th to 9th century C.E.

 The artistic depictions of the Virgin of Mercy portray the role of Mary as the protector of Christians, as she shelters them under her mantle.
 The Virgin of Mercy depictions sometimes include arrows raining from above, with the Virgin's cloak protecting the people.

 Catholics have continued to seek the protection of Mary as the Mother of Sorrows and relied on her intercession as the Queen of Heaven since the Middle Ages.
 Building on that sentiment, popes have entrusted specific causes to the protection of the Virgin Mary.
 Pope Benedict XV entrusted the protection of the world through the intercession of Mary Queen of Peace during the First World War.

 The Order of the Blessed Virgin Mary of Mercy, also known as the order of Our Lady of Ransom or Order of Captives began in the 13th century in the Kingdom of Aragon (Spain) to ransom captive Christians (slaves) held in Muslim hands.
 The order now focuses on the role of the Virgin Mary as the protector of captives and prisoners.

 The depictions of Our Lady of Navigators arose from the prayers and devotions of Portuguese navigators, who saw the Virgin Mary as their protector during storms and other hazards.
 Prayers to Our Lady of Navigators are well known in South America, specially Brazil, where its February 2 feast is an official holiday.
 The Virgin of the Navigators, depicting ships under her mantle, is the earliest known painting whose subject is the discovery of the Americas.